Analysis of and workarounds for element reversal for a finite element-based algorithm for warping triangular and tetrahedral meshes: Element reversal and small-step FEMWARP

 for $\hat x'$ and $\hat y'$ to determine a mapping $\phi_1:\Omega\rightarrow \Omega'$ given by $(x,y)\mapsto(\hat x',\hat y')$ (where $\Omega'$ is the domain bounded by $(\hat x_B',\hat y_B')$) followed by

 for $\hat x$, $\hat y$ to obtain a map $\phi_2$.
 Finally, $\phi^*=\phi_2\circ\phi_1$.

 The idea in the previous paragraph can be extended to more steps with smaller increments.
-The limiting case of an infinite number of infinitesimal steps yields an algorithm that we call ``infinitesimal-step continuum FEMWARP''.
-This algorithm corresponds to solving a time-dependent system of partial differential equations, but it is difficult even to write down the system that describes this limit because it requires notation for inverting systems of Laplacians.
-We suspect that infinitesimal-step continuum FEMWARP will never suffer from reversals as long as the boundary does not get tangled.
+The limiting case of an infinite number of infinitesimal steps yields an algorithm that we call ``infinitesimal-step continuum FEMWARP.''
+Infinitesimal-step FEMWARP can be described formally as follows.
+Let the initial domain be denoted as $\Omega\subset \R^d$ with boundary $\Gamma$.
+Assume there is a $C^1$ function $g:\Gamma\times\R\rightarrow\R^d$ such that $g(x,0)\equiv x$; this function $g$ describes the motion of the boundary.
+Here $d=2$ or $d=3$.
+Thus, the boundary at time $t$ is denoted as $\Gamma(t)$ and satisfies $\Gamma(t)=g(\Gamma,t)$.
+It is assumed that $g(x,t)$ is injective as a function of $x$, so that the boundary never intersects itself.

-In the case of the annulus, it is possible again to write down infinitesimal-step continuum FEMWARP in closed form.
-For simplicity, let us assume $r=s$ so that the only deformation is the rotation of the outer boundary.
-Assume this rotation is broken up into infinitesimally small rotations.
-(Another choice would be to connect the initial positions to the final positions with line segments, and break up the boundary motion as infinitesimal increments along the line segments.
-This way to obtain a continuous boundary motion is undesirable, however, because for a sufficiently large rotation, the line segments would cut through the inner boundary of the annulus and hence cause tangling of the boundaries.)